 - Preheat oven to 350°(F).
 Generously spray two 9-inch round baking pans with non-stick baking spray and set them aside.

 - In the bowl of a stand mixer fitted with the paddle attachment, or in a large bowl using an electric mixer, combine both sugars, flour, cocoa, baking soda, baking powder and salt on low until ingredients are thoroughly combined.
 Set aside.

-- In a separate large mixing bowl, whisk together the eggs, yolk, sour cream, oil and vanilla, beating until well combined.
+- In a separate large mixing bowl, whisk together the eggs, yolk, sour cream, milk, oil and vanilla, beating until well combined.
 Add the wet ingredients into the dry ingredients and beat on low speed until just incorporated.
 Carefully add in hot coffee (or water) and continue beating until completely combined; about 1 minute.
 The batter will quite thin.

 - Divide batter evenly into prepared pans.